 Participatory Budgeting is an innovative way for communities to make financial decisions locally.

-In 2016-2018, the Church supported 11 congregations to lead PB events in their communities, distributing £78,000 to over 90 local projects.
-In 2018-2019, nine more churches in Clackmannanshire, Moray and Dundee are involved.
+From 2016-2018, the Church supported 11 congregations to lead PB events in their communities, distributing £78,000 to over 90 local projects.
+From 2018-2019, nine more churches in Clackmannanshire, Moray, and Dundee were involved.
 This work is funded by the Scottish Government the Church and Society Council.

 Find out more about Participatory Budgeting in the Church of Scotland.